 SUSTAINING THE FUTURE

-The Arts Council of Moore County is growing and the Campbell House must grow with us if we are to meet the needs of our growing community.
-For over 100 years, the Campbell House has been a beacon of culture, enhancing and influencing civic life.
-The house core was once part of the original Boyd mansion, located 100 feet in front of present-day Weymouth Center.
-In the early 1920s, a section of the house was moved across the street to become the home of Jackson Boyd.
+The Arts Council of Moore County is growing and the Campbell House must grow with us if we are to meet the future needs of our community.
+For over 100 years, the Campbell House has been a beacon of culture, enhancing and influencing our civic life.
+The core of the house was once part of the original Boyd mansion, located 100 feet in front of present-day Weymouth Center.
+In the early 1920s, a section of the house was moved across the street to become the home of Jackson Boyd at 482 East Connecticut Avenue.
 In 1946, Mr. & Mrs. W.D.
-Campbell purchased the property.
-The Campbell Family gave the property to the town in 1966, requesting it be used for the cultural and social enrichment of the community.
-True to their wishes, the Campbell House has continually been utilized by the Arts Council.
+Campbell purchased the property and lived here for almost 20 years.
+The Campbell Family gave the property to the town in 1965, requesting it “be used exclusively for public purposes” and “in the interest of the citizens of the Town of Southern Pines and surrounding communities.”
+True to their wishes, Campbell House has been used continuously as a public resource by the Arts Council, Southern Pines Parks & Recreation Dept., Boy Scouts, Southern Pines Garden Club, and many other groups throughout the years.

 GALLERY ADDITION DETAILS

-The Arts Council has engaged Liberatos Architects, a classical architecture and design firm, to create plans for a major addition matching the historic structure.
-The addition’s main feature will be a large art gallery with room for seating 150 people, a separate meeting room, and walls to display large works of art.
-The plan also includes a new small art gallery, two ADA accessible restrooms, and an elevator for visitor access to the 2nd floor and to the basement for storage.
+The Arts Council has engaged Liberatos Architects, a traditional architecture firm that specializes in designing additions to historic buildings.
+This project’s main feature is a large art gallery with space to display larger works of art, room to gather more people, and a separate meeting room.
+The plan also includes a small art gallery, two ADA public restrooms, and two elevators for access to the 2nd floor spaces & basement for storage.

-The project has been endorsed by the Town of Southern Pines and the Campbell Family.
-We hope to break ground by 2027.
+The project has been endorsed by the Town of Southern Pines and supported by the Campbell Family and a growing list of generous patrons.
+We hope to break ground in 2027.

 Click Here if you would like to donate to this project.